OneTwoDan/OneTwoDan/README.md

 # Hey there! 👋

 I'm Daniel, a passionate Fullstack JavaScript Developer from Colombia.
-With nearly 2 years of professional experience, I thrive on building awesome web applications that make a difference.
+With 2 and a half years of professional experience, I thrive on building awesome web applications that make a difference.

 ## Tech Stacks I Love: